 A major advantage of this program is that it enables the student to double count credits toward both their bachelor’s and master’s degree or certificate.
 Usually the student can double count between nine and twelve credits for master’s degrees, and six for graduate certificates, but please refer to the individual graduate program page for specific information regarding the number of credits allowed.

 If admitted, the student follows a prescribed course of study in which a predetermined number of credits at the 600 level or higher may be taken as an undergraduate and counted later toward their master’s degree or certificate.
 They may be enrolled on either a part-time or full-time basis.
 Students must complete the Request for Approval for Undergraduates to Take Courses for Graduate Credit form for each graduate level course in which they wish to enroll.

 An undergraduate may apply to participate in an accelerated program even if the desired graduate program is in a department other than the one in which the student is majoring.

 Students must still apply and be admitted to the Graduate School for the graduate portion of their program.
 Our graduate application can be completed online and the application fee is waived for eligible students in the accelerated programs.
 There will be no retroactive admissions to the accelerated program once the student has received the bachelor’s degree.

 Requirements & Eligibility

-A student admitted to the program may be allowed to take a break between the bachelor’s and master’s careers, but the graduate courses taken as an undergraduate must be used toward the master’s degree within five years.
+A student admitted to the program may be allowed to take a break between their undergraduate and graduate careers, but the graduate courses taken as an undergraduate must be used toward the master’s degree within five years.

 Transferring Credits into the Graduate Program

-No more than one master’s degree may be earned through a combined bachelor’s/master’s degree program.
+Only one graduate degree may be earned through the accelerated degree program.